devapss/udemy-ansible-assignment/README.md

 ### Infrastructure

-I chose Google Cloud Platform as I found it easiest to get started.
+I chose AWS Cloud Platform as I found it easiest to get started.
 I created a temporary account to get a $300 credit and utilized it as development environment.

 ### Development Environment

-I set up a local VM on Oracle Virtual Box as my Ansible Controller.
+I set up a AWS account crated three instances.
 There are some pre-requisites required on the Ansible Controller system to work with Google Cloud.
 Details are documented here Once the Ansible Controller was setup I proceeded to develop my project.

 ### Ansible Project